Consensus in Distributed Systems

 - Handles Byzantine failures.

-- Principle: If more than two-thirds of all nodes are honest, consensus can be reached.
+- If more than two-thirds of all nodes are honest, consensus can be reached.

 - The client sends a request to the primary node.